weaponsforge/nodeapp/README.md

 `docker build -t nodeapp .`
 4. Confirm that the image is listed by docker.
 `docker images`
 5. Run the image in detached mode.
+The following command makes the container's local port **3000** accessible to the host machine as port **49160**.
 `docker run -p 49160:3000 -d nodeapp`
 6. Print the output of your app.
    - Get the container id: `docker ps`
    - Print the app output: `docker logs <CONTAINER_ID>`
 7. Go inside the running container.
 `docker exec -it <CONTAINER_ID> /bin/bash`
-8. View the port mapping from inside the container (3000) to your machine's port (49160).
+8. Verify the port mapping from inside the container (3000) to your machine's port (49160).
 `docker ps`
 9. Test if it can be called outside using **curl**, or load the website from a web browser.
 `curl -i localhost:49160`